imixs/imixs-workflow/src/site/markdown/modelling/report_plugin.md

 In case the value is not from the specified type (Double, Integer) the value will be converted into a double or integer object.
 In case the value can not be converted the value will be reset to 0.

+### Embedded Child Items
+A Workitem can optional contain embedded child items in a single item value.
+An embedded ChildItem can be named in the attribute list of a report by seperating the ChildItem name from the item name inside the child with a '~'.
+For example:

+    _childItems~amount

+This attribute definition will extend the JPQL result with all embedded Child Items stored in the attribute '_childItems' and containing the item 'amount'.

 ## The XSL Transformation
 To transform the result of a report definition into various output formats a XSL template can be added into each report.